Facilitation for Attorneys

 This course is designed to help students develop an understanding of the practice of facilitation in the legal context and to develop skills as facilitators.
 As the practice of law becomes more complex, it includes more and more situations where groups of people need to work together.
 Common examples include: planning complex legal strategies, developing firm policies, coordinating work among attorneys and staff, working with corporations or other multi-person clients, shareholder meetings, public commissions and councils, corporate and non-profit Board of Directors meetings.
-Countless hours are spent in meetings ¿ a typical lawyer in the United States can expect to spend at least 10,000 hours in meetings during his or her working life.
-This course will help students improve the quality of both the processes and products of meetings, as a facilitator, leader or meeting participant.
+Countless hours are spent in meetings - a typical lawyer in the United States can expect to spend at least 10,000 hours in meetings during his or her working life.
+This course will help students improve the quality of both the processes and products of meetings, as a facilitator, leader, or meeting participant.
 Class Schedule dates: Sunday Oct 26 from 8:30 - 5:30, Friday Oct.
 31 from 1-6, and Sunday Nov.
 9 from 8:30 - 5:30.
 Elements used in grading: Class attendance, participation and final paper.

 Instructors for this course (Past and Present)Linda Netsch